- Scratches on your prescription glasses lens can make it difficult to see clearly, causing eye strain, headaches, and other uncomfortable symptoms.

 How to Make DIY Eyeglass Cleaner

 DIY eyeglass cleaner is the safest option for getting scratches out of glasses.
-Here’s how you can make some at home.
+Here’s how to make some at home.

 - Rubbing alcohol